jchbesant/1Centre-HTML-Parser-/README.md

-# 1Centre-HTML-Parser - James Besant
+# 1Centre - HTML-Parser - James Besant
 20/01/21

 HTML Parser using Python - First Attempt (No importing of modules)